 Use Munchery to order amazing meals to heat at the house.
-Eat24 also has a lot on their menu but I prefer Osha Thai delivery.
+Amazon and UberEats also has a lot on their menu but I prefer Osha Thai delivery.
 There are also top pizza places that deliver if you want pizza and a movie one night.
-Again, it's easy to get to all parts of SF from here.

 Osha Thai is 10 minutes away.
 Hop on the J Church.
 Check NextBus for schedules.
 Head north for 2 stops, the Glen Park Station.
-Head up the stairs and cross the street.
-It is right there to the left as you cross the street.
-If you prefer something else, there are 10 other restaurants and bars to choose from.
+If you prefer something else, there are 12 other restaurants and bars to choose from in Glen Park.
 It's a charming area of town with cafes and breakfast places in the morning.
-If you want to head out for dinner, Uber Cab or BART to the Mission or SOMA in minutes.
+If you want to head out for dinner, Uber, Lyft, or BART to the Mission or SOMA in minutes.
 Please don't drink and drive.
 TIP: take BART or J Church there, and then Uber back to the house.

-For a guy, I am a bit of a neat freak.
-Torture for friends but great for AirBnB guests.
-Towels and sheets are replaced every 6 months.
+Towels and sheets are replaced every 2 months.
 Linens are washed in very hot water and cleaning service does a great job.

-A day before, you will get your own code to enter the house.
-Guests will have access to the entire house except the in-law apartment.
+A day or more before, you will get your own code to enter the house.
+Guests will have access to the entire house except the garage.

 I try to greet the guest for a quick tour and that's about it.
 You have the whole house to yourself.
 It's a plug and play home.